New Patients (972) 382-6855

 Sleep Apnea Treatment Solutions in Plano, TX

-We accomplish relief from dental sleep apnea by fitting the sufferer with a sleep apnea appliance or snore guard.
+We help with dental sleep apnea by giving the patient a sleep apnea appliance or a snore guard.
 This guard helps prevent the throat from closing up.
-The type of sleep apnea appliances we use include:
+The types of sleep apnea appliances we use include:

-After we fit you with one of these sleep apnea appliances, we will check it shortly afterward to ensure that it is working.
-Adjustments or periodic replacements are sometimes necessary.
+After we give you a sleep apnea appliance, we will check it soon after to make sure it’s working.
+Sometimes, adjustments or replacements are necessary.

 Snoring Treatment

-Sleeping on your side can fix gentile snoring.
-Raising the head of the bed so it’s not flat, weight loss, and avoiding alcohol are also steps you can take.
-If these simple measures do not prove sufficient, then surgical procedures by an ENT specialist may be appropriate.
+Sleeping on your side can fix gentle snoring.
+Raising the head of the bed, losing weight, and avoiding alcohol are also steps you can take.
+If these simple measures are not enough, then surgical procedures by an ear, nose, and throat (ENT) specialist may be appropriate.

 Sleep Apnea Treatment